Best AI Code Review Tools in 2026: 7 Options Tested and Compared

 Sourcery started as a Python refactoring tool and has expanded into a full-featured code review platform.
 It's the most affordable paid option and one of the simplest to set up.

-What it does well: Sourcery generates PR summaries with diagrams, performs line-by-line reviews, and enforces custom review rules.
+What it does well: Sourcery produces PR summaries with diagrams, performs line-by-line reviews, and enforces custom review rules.
 It supports 30+ languages and integrates with VS Code, JetBrains IDEs, GitHub, GitLab, and Bitbucket.
 The Team tier ($24/seat/month) adds repository analytics, daily security scans for 200+ repos, and bring-your-own-LLM support.
 It also includes production issue monitoring via Sentry integration, which is unique in this space.

 Where it falls short: Sourcery's reviews tend toward style and refactoring suggestions rather than deep bug detection.
 If you need an AI that catches architectural issues or cross-module regressions, you'll want something with full-codebase context like Greptile or Qodo.